xdNecron/vscode-jumper/README.md

 ```
 then Jumper will use that index as the move target.

+### Special prompt cases

-If the index is out-of-bounds, Jumper will select the last occurence of the query.
+- If the index is out-of-bounds, Jumper will select the last occurence of the query.

-If multiple dot-number combinations are provided, such as:
+- If multiple dot-number combinations are provided, such as below, the last dot-number combination will be used as target.
 ```shell
 <query>.<number-1>.<number-2>
 ```

-the last dot-number combination will be used as target.
-If a trailing dot or a dot followed by any text is provided, it will be evaluated as
+- If a trailing dot or a dot followed by any text is provided, it will be evaluated as
 ```shell
 <query>.1
 ```